What Is The Difference Between CompTIA A+ Core 1 and Core 2?

 The A+ Core 2 certification attests to the skills and knowledge of IT professionals in various roles and responsibilities, including:

-What is the Difference Between CompTIA A+ Core 1 and Core 2?
+What Is the Difference Between CompTIA A+ Core 1 and Core 2?

 Eligibility Requirements and Exam Format